Democrats pass $1 trillion US infrastructure bill, giving Biden much-needed win | CBC News

 But in an evening breakthrough brokered by Biden and House leaders, the moderates later agreed to back that bill if CBO's estimates are consistent with preliminary numbers that White House and congressional tax analysts have provided.
 The agreement, in which lawmakers promised to vote on the social and environment bill by the week of Nov.
 15, stood as a significant step toward a House vote that could ultimately ship it to the Senate.

-In exchange, progressives agreed to back the infrastructure measure, which they'd spent months holding hostage in an effort to pressure moderates to back the social and environment measure.
+In exchange, progressives agreed to back the infrastructure measure, which they'd spent months holding hostage in an effort to pressure moderates to back the larger bill.

-"As part of this agreement, at the request of the President, and to ensure we pass both bills through the House, progressives will advance" both bills Friday night, said Rep. Pramila Jayapal, a Washington state Democrat, leader of the Congressional Progressive Caucus, in a statement.
+The day marked a rare detente between Democrats' moderate and progressive wings that party leaders hope will continue this fall.
+The rival factions have spent recent weeks accusing each other of jeopardizing Biden's and the party's success by overplaying their hands and expressed a deep distrust of each other.

+"Let me tell you, we're going to trust each other because the Democratic Party is together on this.
+We are united that it is important for us to get both bills done," she said.

-The White House issued a statement from Biden on Friday night aimed at reinforcing the accord.
-"I am urging all members to vote for both the rule for consideration of the Build Back Better Act and final passage of the Bipartisan Infrastructure bill tonight," he said, using the administration's name for the two measures.
-"I am confident that during the week of November 15, the House will pass the Build Back Better Act."
+The agreement came together after the White House issued a statement from Biden explicitly urging Democrats to support both bills.
+"I am confident that during the week of November 15, the House will pass the Build Back Better Act," he said.

 When party leaders announced earlier in the day that the social and environment measure would be delayed, the scrambled plans cast a fresh pall over the party.